 - Using a clean, non-greasy electric whisk, whip the egg whites and the cream of tartar until stiff.

-- In a separate bowl, use the same whisk to whisk together the yolks, cream cheese and salt, until smooth.
+- In a separate bowl, whisk together the yolks, cream cheese and salt, until smooth.

 - Using a spatula, carefully fold the egg whites into the cream cheese mixture, working in batches.
 Work by placing a mound of egg whites on top of the yolk mixture, then gently fold the yolk mixture from under and over the egg whites, rotating the bowl, again and again until the mixture is incorporated.
 You want to use the folding technique because you want to keep the air bubbles intact in the egg whites.